 Contact the Kennel Club:- www.thekennelclub.org.uk.
 Members of the Kennel Club’s Assured Breeder Scheme will be aware of the need to health test for these inherited conditions, but do not take it for granted they have done so.

-Contact the people who run your regional cavalier club puppy register.
+Contact information for the people who run your regional cavalier club puppy register will also be available on the Kennel Club website.
 Members of cavalier clubs should know about the inherited health problems and the health tests that should be done, although you will still need to check they have all the health certificates.

-Please be aware that membership of these organisations does not mean you can take it for granted you have found a good breeder.
-Puppy farmers and irresponsible breeders have sometimes joined these organisations as a means of selling their puppies.
+Please be aware that membership of these clubs does not mean you can take it for granted you have found a good breeder.
+Puppy farmers and irresponsible breeders will sometimes join these organisations as a means of selling their puppies.